Animate 3D Characters

 3. Start Rigging

 Hit Start Rigging.
-You can track progress in the top right corner.
+You can track progress in the top right corner of the screen.r.

 A pop-up window in the Cipher interface titled “Animate Your Model” displays instructions for preparing a character for auto-rigging.
 On the left, a detailed sci-fi humanoid robot stands in a T-pose.
 Below it, the section “Allowed Character Types” shows icons for Humanoid (enabled) and Dog and Cat (both marked “Soon”).
 On the right side, text explains that requesting a humanoid in a T-pose gives the best results, with a small comparison graphic showing a correct T-pose versus an incorrect pose.
 At the bottom right is a bright purple button labeled “Start Rigging.”
 At the top left of the window, a badge notes “This feature is currently in development.”